SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode .ssh]# ls -l
 ```

-As you can see both dsa and rsa are visible along with the public and private keys.
+As you can see both DSA and RSA are visible along with the public and private keys.

 Now copy all four key files for this directory